MasterJ767/Gaming-Technologies-and-Simulations-Coursework/HOWTOPLAY.md

 When the crosshair is two green arrows the player may press 'Q' to execute the ability.
 The red cross will appear if the player is looking at an invalid surface (e.g: a psychic box), the nearest solid object the player is looking at is too far away or if the abiltiy is on cooldown.

 The second and final of the player's special psychic abilities is a levitate ability.
-When 'E' is pressed while looking at a vald enemy, that enemy is hurled straight upwards into the air.
+When 'E' is pressed while looking at a valid enemy, that enemy is hurled straight upwards into the air.
 When they land on the ground they take fall damage.
 If a Pink-Purple circular aura appears around an enemy it means that they are eligible to be launched into the air by this ability.
-The aura doesn't show up if the enemy is out of range or if the ability is on cooldown.
+The aura doesn't show up if the enemy is out of range or if the ability is on cooldown.Human enemies are considered valid for this ability, while robot enemies are not.

 ### The Environment
 Levels are filled with pink boxes with line patterns throughout them, these are special psychic boxes which can be only destoryed by the player's sword.
 The boxes are usually placed